 I’ve made a lot of sewing mistakes that made items sit in my wardrobe instead of being worn.
-Today I’m going to go in depth on what I learned about how to sew items I’ll love and items you’ll love.
+Today I’m going to go in depth on what I learned about how to sew clothing I’ll love and clothing you’ll love.

 Unworns: I just made that word up.
 But if you sew clothing you know exactly what I’m talking about.
 You sewed it, you like one or two things about it, but it sits in your closet UNWORN.
 Why is that?